 Marshall Scholarships are mainly funded by the Foreign and Commonwealth Office and are overseen by the Marshall Commission.
 The Secretariat is provided by the Association of Commonwealth Universities.
 In the US the selection process is managed by the regional Consulates General in Atlanta, Boston, Chicago, Houston, Los Angeles, New York and San Francisco, and in Washington DC by the British Embassy.

-By providing these scholarships, the Marshall Commission intends to develop future U.S. leaders with a lasting understanding of British society, who will strengthen the enduring relationship between the British and American peoples, their governments and their institutions.
+By providing these scholarships, the Marshall Commission intends to develop future U.S. leaders with a lasting understanding of British society, who will strengthen the enduring relationship between the British and American peoples, their governments, and their institutions.
 Through their direct engagement with Britain through its best academic programmes, Scholars will enhance their intellectual and personal growth, contributing to their ultimate success.

 Applicants must be/have:

-- Seniors who will have obtained a bachelor’s degree before the time of the grant, or alumnae, up to two years from their date of graduation from college
+- Seniors who will have obtained a bachelor’s degree before the time of the grant, or alumnae, up to two years from their date of graduation from college (no age restrictions)

 - U.S. citizens (those in the process of applying for citizenship are not eligible)

 - Demonstrated leadership and ambassadorial potential

-- A completed online application form where candidate enters biographical data; educational background; proposed programme(s) of study; employment and practical experience; names of recommenders; personal information (non-academic activities); a brief statement of future career aims; language/travel experience; awards; applicants apply in regions and may choose either the region of their permanent address or that in which they are currently studying (selection option becomes available once application is completed)
+- A completed online application form where candidates enter biographical data; educational background; proposed programme(s) of study; employment (paid and unpaid); names of recommenders; personal information (non-academic activities); language/travel experience; awards; applicants apply in regions and may choose either the region of their permanent address or that in which they are currently studying (selection option becomes available once application is completed)

 Please note that for all deadlines, submission time is 12:00 noon